-Deborah is a member of the affiliate expansion and engagement committee.
+Deborah is a co-chair of the education committee.
 She served on the Women’s Impact Fund (WIF) board of directors for seven years including as board chair, nominating chair, treasurer, and grants chair and currently serves on the board of advisors.
 Deborah currently serves on the board of directors of Pat’s Place Child Advocacy Center and Good Friends Charlotte and on the governance board of A Way Home (a Charlotte housing endowment).
 In her professional life, Deborah is a Senior Program Officer at The Leon Levine Foundation, and prior to taking that role in 2018, she served in a variety of leadership positions in the Finance Group at Bank of America Corporation.
 Deborah has an MBA, finance and corporate accounting, from William E. Simon Graduate School of Business Administration, University of Rochester, Rochester, NY, and a BS, finance degree from State University of New York, College at Geneseo, Geneseo, NY.
 She lives in Charlotte with her husband Dan and enjoys spending her free time at the couple’s cabin in the NC mountains.

 "Collective giving transforms a single gift into an empowering grant.
 Giving collectively transforms the giver into an informed and strategic philanthropist.
 Philanos celebrates both transformations."